School Science Lessons

 Fibre glass resin, epoxy resins, uncured resins, may contain isocyanate residues, strong irritants to eye nose / respiratory organs

-An amminoglycoside, from fermentation of Micromonospora purpurea or Micromonospora echinospora
+Gentamicin, C21H43N5O7, is an amminoglycoside, from fermentation of Micromonospora purpurea or Micromonospora echinospora

 It inhibits protein synthesis, antimicrobial against strains of Pseudomonas, Proteus, Staphylococcus, Streptococcus, however it may damage the kidneys.